 - Print and fill out the National Voter Registration Form.

-- Box 6 - ID Number: Your completed voter registration form must contain your MI-issued driver's license number or MI-issued personal identification card number.
-If you do not have a driver's license or MI-issued personal identification card, you must include the last four digits of your Social Security number.
-If you do not have a driver's license or a MI-issued personal identification card or a Social Security number, please write "NONE" on the form.
+- Box 6 - ID Number: Your completed voter registration form must contain your Michigan driver's license number or Michigan-issued personal identification card number.
+If you do not have a driver's license or state issued personal identification card, you must include the last four digits of your social security number.
+If you do not have a driver's license or a state issued personal identification card or a social security number, please write "NONE" on the form.
 A unique identifying number will be assigned by the State.

 - Box 7 - Choice of Party: Michigan does NOT require that you register with a party to participate in partisan primary elections.

 - Box 8 - Race or Ethnic Group: Leave blank.
 This information is not required.

 - Review the "Who can vote?" section above and check that you're eligible.

 - Sign the form.

 - Send the completed form to your local election official